 FET — Further-Eastern European Time

-See what FET means, its UTC+3 offset, whether it uses DST, and how to compare or convert it with other time zones.
+See what FET means, its UTC+3 offset, how it relates to DST, and convert it with other time zones using live comparison tools.

-FET means Further-Eastern European Time and uses a standard UTC+3 offset.
-This page explains the abbreviation and where this time standard is used.
+FET means Further-Eastern European Time and uses a standard offset of UTC+3.
+This page explains the abbreviation and where it is used as a timezone reference.

-Compare FET with other zones using the visual time grid and hour-by-hour tables.
-Export schedules with ICS download or send to Google Calendar and Gmail.
+Compare FET with other time zones using the visual hour grid and hour-by-hour tables.
+Export meeting times with ICS download, Google Calendar, and Gmail support.

 How to Convert FET to Other Time Zones

-Export and share the result: Once a range is selected, use the export options to send it as an ICS download, open it in Google Calendar, draft it in Gmail, Copy to clipboard, or create a Share link.
-That is especially useful for remote teams, vendor coordination, or travel planning because everyone receives the same selected time window translated into their own local schedule.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially useful for sending a confirmed meeting window to distributed teams so each participant sees the event in their own local time without manually recalculating from FET.

 About Further-Eastern European Time (FET)